 Students enrolled in a course that offers SI can attend all of the weekly sessions.
 Students may arrive and leave at any time during a given session.
 The SI Leader will make an announcement at the beginning of class regarding the location and time of each session.
 Students who are not enrolled in a supported section will be referred to the other free services offered by the CFAA.

 Empirical studies have shown consistently that students who regularly participate in SI earn from 1/3 to one whole letter grade higher in the course than those who do not.
+Participants in ETSU's SI program earned almost a full letter grade higher than those who did not attend, and participants reported the following to be their favorite parts of SI:

 If you are interested in having an SI leader for your class ...